Read on to know all about music in Seychelles!

 Different Musical Styles of SeychellesMusic of Seychelles, in the earlier times mainly grew under the influence of European culture.
 Seychelles music also had an African touch to it, as it came along with the slaves who were brought, by the Europeans.
 So, here are the various classification of Seychellois music:

 1. SegaSega is one of the most popular in the influential form of music in Seychelles and is a dominant form even now.
 It initially originated in Mauritius, among their African slave population and later spread to Seychelles.
 Sega form of music, in its authentic style, is mostly performed using simple instruments like rattles, gourds, musical bows and hand drums.
 This form of music traditionally had lyrics that described the oppression, pain and the desire to be free from slavery, expressed by the African slaves.
-Sega is accompanied by a traditional dance performance which involves the feet, which stays firmly on the ground and the rest of the body moves.
+Sega is accompanied by a traditional dance performance that involves the feet, which stay firmly on the ground and the rest of the body moves.

 2. MoutyaMoutya or Montea is another popular style of music, which still holds a firm grip in Seychelles.
 It is quite similar to Sega, but the only difference is the dance form accompanied by a Moutya performance.
 Unlike Sega, the dance form accompanying Moutya has distinctive movements, and the dancers do not have their feet restricted to the ground so that they can move freely.
 The performance begins with slow drum beats around a campfire, and the music starts intensifying with time.
 The drum is made from goatskin, and hence it is kept beside the bonfire so that it gets fine-tuned as it gets heated.